 Koothankulam Bird Sanctuary, Bird sanctuary in Tirunelveli district, India.

-Koothankulam Bird Sanctuary consists of two irrigation tanks totaling about 129 hectares that serve as breeding grounds for water birds and stopovers for migrants.
-The site includes an observation tower, visitor center, children's area, and overnight lodging.
+Koothankulam Bird Sanctuary is a bird sanctuary in Tamil Nadu, India, made up of two irrigation tanks that serve as breeding grounds for water birds and resting spots for migrants.
+The site has an observation tower, a visitor center, a children's area, and overnight lodging.

-The site was officially designated as a sanctuary in 1994 and later recognized as a wetland of international importance in 2021.
-This recognition reflects its significance as a critical habitat for migratory and resident bird populations.
+The sanctuary was officially designated in 1994 and later recognized as a wetland of international importance in 2021.
+This recognition confirmed its role as a key habitat for both migratory and resident bird populations.

 The local Telugu-speaking community has long treated the waters as a shared responsibility, protecting nesting sites as part of daily life.
-This stewardship remains visible in how the landscape is managed and respected by those who live nearby.
+This care is visible in how the landscape is managed and respected by those who live nearby.

-The local community skips fireworks during Diwali to protect nesting birds from disturbance, demonstrating a rare example of community-wide conservation in action.
-Additionally, guano collected from the tanks during summer months is used as natural fertilizer for farming.
+During Diwali, the local community skips fireworks to avoid disturbing nesting birds, a rare practice in India.
+The guano collected from the tanks during summer months is also used as natural fertilizer for nearby farmland.

 The community of curious travelers